Mel Gibson can testify at Harvey Weinstein trial, judge says | Entertainment

 - United States

-Mel Gibson can testify about what he learned from one of Harvey Weinstein's accusers, a judge has ruled in the rape and sexual assault trial of the former movie mogul.
+Mel Gibson can testify about what he learned from one of Harvey Weinstein's accusers, a judge ruled on Friday in the rape and sexual assault trial of the former movie mogul.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)